Revisit and Outstrip Entity Alignment: A Perspective of Generative Models: Additional Experiments

 \subsection{More Entity Synthesis Samples}

 We illustrate more entity synthesis samples in Table~\ref{tab:more_samples} and some false samples in Table~\ref{tab:false_samples}.
-The main reason for unpromising synthesis results is the lack of information.
-For example, in the FB15K-YAGO15K datasets, the YAGO KG only has $7$ different attributes.
-Also, as some entities do not have image features, the EEA models choose to initialize the pretrained image embeddings with random vectors.
+The main reason for less accurate synthesis results is the lack of information.
+For example, in the FB15K-YAGO15K datasets, the YAGO KG has only $7$ different attributes.
+Also, as some entities do not have image features, the EEA models are configured to initialize the pretrained image embeddings with random vectors.
 To mitigate this problem, we plan to design new benchmarks and new EEA models to directly process and generate the raw data in future work.